FTP vs. Critical Power: Which Metric Matters Most in Cycling?

 Strengths of Critical Power

-Adaptability: It’s useful for pacing strategies and tailoring training to specific needs.
+CP is useful for pacing strategies, race simulation, and tailoring training to specific demands.

 Key Differences Between FTP and CP